 Space is vast, and filled with weird and wonderful things.
-Some of the bizarre inhabitants and phenomena of our Universe are more astounding than even the most extreme Hollywood film or science-fiction novel.
+Some of the bizarre inhabitants and phenomena of our Universe are more astounding than even the most extreme sci-fi or space movie.

 This selection of some of the most mind-boggling facts about our cosmos takes a bite-sized look at our intriguing planet, Moon, Solar System, Galaxy and Universe.

 And if you’d like more space oddities, read our guides to the weirdest stars, 9 mind-blowing facts about the Universe, or the biggest cosmic objects.